Skip to content

 communityFetch a palette by name from https://api.noctalia.dev/palette/<name>.

-customLoad a palette JSON file from ~/.config/noctalia/palettes/.
+customLoad a palette JSON file from the Noctalia config directory’s palettes/ folder.

 Names which bundled palette to load when source = "builtin".
 Unknown names fall back to Noctalia.